Video Production Story-Telling Techniques: The Sequence

 • A factor in global warming

 Sequences make great file video, or stock video.
-If you had access to sequences of different types, you could tell just about any story you wanted to.
+If you had access to sequences of different types, you could tell just about any story you wanted.

 Thanks for reading Video Production Tips